DragonBuild/dragon/README.md

 # DragonBuild
 DragonBuild, simply explained, is a fast ninja-based theos alternative.

+## Endgame for this project

+The ultimate hope for this project is that the major alternative, theos, sees the same improvements this project has.
+It's unlikely it'll ever become as popular as theos, but the hope is that it can instead inspire the maintainers there into "catching up."

 ## Disclaimer